-As of August 31, 2022, the Company reported working capital of approximately \$6.5 million compared with \$4.2 million working capital as of May 31, 2022.
-The Company's Earnings Before Interest, Tax, Depreciation and Amortization ("EBITDA") contribution to working capital was \$5.1 million and cash flow from operations \$0.3 million during the quarter ended August 31, 2022.
+As of November 30, 2022, the Company reported working capital of approximately \$8.5 million compared with \$4.2 million working capital as of May 31, 2022.
 The Company has adequate cash availability through the TBK Facility.

 Since its inception, the Company has experienced significant business growth.
 To fund such growth, operating capital was initially provided by third party investors through the sale of Convertible Notes which were subsequently exchanged into convertible securities.
 Preferred shares are more beneficial to the Company because they do not require cash repayments.
-Due to the antidilution provision imbedded in the certain of the convertible securities, these provisions resulted in an embedded derivative and the Company recorded a long-term liability.
-As of the quarter ended August 31, 2022, and the year ended May 31, 2022, this liability was \$11.8 million and \$12.4 million, respectively.
+Due to the antidilution provision embedded in certain of the convertible securities, these provisions resulted in an embedded derivative and the Company recorded a long-term liability.
+As of the quarter ended November 30, 2022, and the year ended May 31, 2022, this liability was \$11.7 million and \$12.4 million, respectively.
 This liability is recorded as a long-term liability due to its future settlement in common stock on the balance sheet and is being adjusted to market on each of the subsequent reporting periods.